alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 **but** if the developer breaks an acceptance test, it must be their responsibility for fixing it -- **not** a separate QA team

 > "The developers are the people who will make changes that will break tests.
-Therefore, they have to be the people who are responsible for making the tests pass when that happens." - Dave Farley  https://youtu.be/SBhgteA2szg?t=556
+Therefore, they have to be the people who are responsible for making the tests pass when that happens." - [Dave Farley](https://youtu.be/SBhgteA2szg?t=556)

-**but also!** Customers are responsible for verifying the correctness of the acceptance tests.
+**but also!** product owners are responsible for verifying the correctness of the acceptance tests.

-> If a customer protests that they are "not technical" and can't write or maintain tests, then the developers must support them in translating between human language and code.
+> If a product owner protests that they are "not technical" and can't write or maintain tests, then the developers must support them in translating between human language and code.

 # Black Box Testing

-Acceptance Tests assume the system is a "black box" -- we can't see inside
+In theory, Acceptance Tests assume the system is a "black box" -- we can't see inside.

-  * deals with input and output, not implementation
+  * deal with input and output, not implementation

+Compared to Unit Tests, Acceptance Tests are usually...

+  * slower to set up and to execute
   * harder to mock and stub behaviors
   * harder to precisely specify what you're testing

-    * in a black box web test, if "search" fails, was it the button, the search itself, or the results display that failed?
+    * in a black box web test, if a search fails, was it the search button, the network connection, the search itself, or the results display that failed?

-  * often harder to set up and tear down databases (fixtures) to test a specific scenario for a single test
+(In practice, the black box is translucent -- tests often rely on some knowledge or manipulation of internals -- but opacity is a good goal.)

 # Is Acceptance Testing the same as Web Testing?

-not all UI testing is acceptance testing
+* not all UI testing is acceptance testing

-not all acceptance tests go through the UI
+* not all acceptance tests go through the UI

 * you *can* write acceptance tests without the UI
   * if your app exposes a "service layer" or API